 You should know a few things before hiring an SEO firm.
 To begin, Google holds all the cards, and changes the “rules” constantly.
-Google is very tightlipped about what works and what doesn’t.
-If you suddenly drop in rankings, Google won’t help you in any way to sort out what happened.
+Search engines are very tight-lipped about how they determine rankings.
+So, if you suddenly drop in rankings, no search engine will help you in any way as you try to sort out what happened.

 Second, most SEO agencies don’t have a clue what they are doing.
-The vast majority engage in “onsite SEO,” which, in practice, is largely outdated.
-SEO isn’t something you can do to your website.
-Your entire digital footprint has an impact on rankings, as do visitor metrics and dozens, if not thousands, of signals that indicate to Google whether or not its visitors should care about your web content.
+The vast majority engage in “onsite SEO,” which fine, however, in practice, their approaches are often outdated.
+SEO isn’t something you do to your website.
+Your entire digital footprint has an impact on rankings, as do visitor metrics and thousands of signals that indicate to Google and others whether or not their visitors should care about your website content.

-You should know Google has structured its search engine results page to maximize paid clicks.
+You should also be aware that Google structures its search engine results page to maximize paid clicks.
 Even the idea that page one of the SERP (search engine results page) features 10 websites is largely untrue—especially on mobile devices.
 Best case, you’re fighting for a place in the top 8, and even then users have to scroll past ads that look almost exactly the same as true organic results.

 The Google SERP (as of 9/24/20) for desktop browsers will likely display several lines of text ads, a map plus 3 websites featured in the local pack, various featured snippets, a “people also ask” box, a “discover more places” box and a “related searches” box.
 The top ten organic results will be mixed in with these, which may also include top results for various media like images, video, pdf files, books, etc.